liubin/docs/docker-http-proxy-with-golang-en.md

 }
 ```

-程序在每次 HTTP 的请求过程中都检测目标地址的 URL，如果不是 docker.io 或子站会返回一个错误信息。这为了避免使用代理访问其它的网站，致使服务器被墙。

 The program checks the target URL on each HTTP request, if the target is not docker.io or any of its sub sites, it will return an error.
-Thus avoid the server being ‘great fire walled’ for visiting too many web sites which ‘should not’ be accessible in mainland China.

-##编写 Ubuntu init.d 的启动脚本
+The purpose is to protect the server from abusing or misusing which possibly leads to being banned by Great Firewall because it's used to visit websites which are unaccessible in mainland China.

 ##Writing the init.d script for Ubuntu

-为了保证服务在后台运行，编写 Ubuntu init.d 的启动脚本管理 Proxy 服务。

-We’ll have to write the init.d script file to let the proxy service run as a daemon in Ubuntu:
+We have to write the init.d script file to let the proxy service run as a daemon in Ubuntu:

 ```